bluffcon/engine/CONTRIBUTING.md

 ## Adding Recipes
 Vanilla crafting table recipes should just be added through the crafting table.
 Magmatic Workbench recipes should be added like this:

-- Plan out your recipe (items, blueprint)
+- Plan out your recipe (items, whiteprint)
-- If you're making a new blueprint, add a folder in `crafts` named after it
+- If you're making a new whiteprint, add a folder in `crafts` named after it
 - Add a `main.mcfunction` to the folder, call `engine:crafts/failed` at the end of it
-- If your blueprint exists, add a new function in `crafts/<blueprint name>`
+- If your whiteprint exists, add a new function in `crafts/<whiteprint name>`
 - Set slot 16 to your result, call `engine:crafts/done` at the end
-- Reference your function in the blueprint's `main.mcfunction` with a return before the fail call
+- Reference your function in the whiteprint's `main.mcfunction` with a return before the fail call
 - In `main`, add all of the logic for checking the crafting pattern

 Done!
 Your recipe is added